Sawine is usually made for Eid.

 - 1 cup condensed milk (can be adjusted to your sweetness preference)

 - 5-6 whole cloves

 - Heat pot over low to medium heat.

 - Add vermicelli and continuously stir until golden brown (this is what we refer to as parching the sawine).
 Be very careful not to burn the vermicelli.
 Set aside.

-- In another pot, add 5 cups water and cinnamon stick and bring to a boil.
+- In another pot, add water, whole cloves and cinnamon stick.
+Bring to a boil.

-- Turn off the heat and immediately add the parched vermicelli.
-Cover pot and let sit for roughly half hour to an hour.
+- Add the parched vermicelli.
+Boil for a further 5 minutes.
+Remove from the heat, Cover pot and let sit for roughly half hour to an hour.